Humphrey Barclay

-Humphrey Barclay BEM (born 24 March 1941, Dorking, Surrey, England) is a British comedy executive and producer.
+Humphrey Barclay BEM (born 24 March 1941) is a British comedy executive and producer.

 Career

 Barclay was educated at Harrow School, before reading Classics at Trinity College, Cambridge, where his first foray into show business was via the Amateur Dramatic Society.
 He then appeared in Cambridge Footlights revues alongside Tim Brooke-Taylor, Bill Oddie, John Cleese, Graham Chapman, David Hatch, Jonathan Lynn, Jo Kendall and Miriam Margolyes.
 Barclay was offered a job as a BBC radio producer and soon afterwards put together the team who performed the comedy show I'm Sorry, I'll Read That Again (four series starting in 1964).
 Moving to television, Barclay oversaw Associated-Rediffusion Do Not Adjust Your Set (1967–69).

 Following the ITV franchise changes of 1968, Barclay joined London Weekend Television (LWT), for whom he produced the Doctor... series (1969–77).
 One episode in that series involved a hotel proprietor and his wife and was written by John Cleese.
 Barclay said at the time that he thought there might be a series in the characters.
 Later, Cleese created Fawlty Towers for the BBC.